googlegenomics/gcp-variant-transforms/docs/variant_annotation.md

 ORDER BY start_position
 ```

-and here is an snapshot from BigQuery UI for this query:
+and here is a snapshot from the BigQuery UI for this query:

 ![A sample query on the gnomAD genomes table](images/gnomAD_HBB_query.png)